How strong 3D printed parts are depends on several key aspects, including:

 Your 3D print will only ever be as good as the material you use.

-There is a broad range of 3D printing materials available, and the options will depend on the properties you want the material to have.
+There is a broad range of 3D printing materials available.
+In addition, the options will depend on the properties you want the material to have.

 For example, you might want your part to be: